Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-power-bi/microsoft-power-bi-quiz.md

 - [ ] line chart
 - [x] scatter chart

+**Explanation:** As both of the columns have numeric data, we will use a scatter chart and apply them in X-axis and Y-axis

 #### Q41.
 In the report editor, which task can you NOT accomplish using drag and drop?

 - [ ] Add more information to a visualization.